lawrennd/old_talks/_policy/includes/data-as-a-convener.md

 \figure{\includediagram{\diagramsDir/policy/anne-bob-model}{70%}}{Models
-can also be used to externalise cognition, but if the model is highly complex it's difficult for two individuals to understand each others models.
+can also be used to externalise cognition, but if the model is highly complex it's difficult for two individuals to understand each others' models.
 This shuts down conversation, often "mathematical intimidation" is used to shut down a line of questioning.
 This is highly destructive of the necessary cognitive